Shopify/shopify_python_api/README.md

     # redirect to auth_url
     ```

 1. Once the merchant accepts, the shop redirects the owner to the `redirect_uri` of your application with a parameter named 'code'.
 This is a temporary token that the app can exchange for a permanent access token.
-You should compare the state you provided above with the one you recieved back to ensure the request is correct.
+You should compare the state you provided above with the one you received back to ensure the request is correct.
 Now we can exchange the code for an access_token when you get the request from shopify in your callback handler:

     ```python
     session = shopify.Session(shop_url, api_version)